nbacc12/nbacc12/README.md

 # 👋 Hi there, I'm Nazim

-I'm a software developer and data analyst focused on building front-end/back-end applications and deriving insights from data.
-I enjoy learning new technologies and open to collaborating on interesting projects.
+I'm a software developer and data analyst focused on building responsive web applications and uncovering valuable insights from data.
+I'm always eager to learn new technologies and collaborate on challenging projects.

 ## 🧰 Skills